OpenDreamKit/OpenDreamKit.github.io/_posts/2015-09-02-KickoffMeeting.md

-The objectives of this meeting is to get OpenDreamKit participants to know each other and have an overview of the project, and well as to start some of the collaborative tasks through brainstorms and coding sprints.
+The objectives of this meeting is to get OpenDreamKit participants to know each other and have an overview of the project, as well as to start some of the collaborative tasks through brainstorms and coding sprints.

 External participants who would like to know more about the project